Guacamelee!: Plot

 Just outside the small Mexican village of Pueblucho, Juan Aguacate is a humble agave farmer.
 On the Dia de los Muertos (Day of the Dead), he goes into town to meet with his childhood friend and love interest, El Presidente's daughter, Lupita.
 An evil charro skeleton named Carlos Calaca attacks the village and kidnaps her from el Presidente's Mansion.
 Juan confronts Carlos but is no match and is killed.
 He is sent to the land of the dead, a parallel world where the dead reside.
 There, Juan finds a mysterious luchadora named Tostada.
 She gives Juan a mystical mask that transforms him into a powerful luchador and brings him back to the world of the living.
 The game then follows Juan's battle to rescue his beloved and to stop Calaca's plan to sacrifice her in a ritual that would unite the worlds of living and dead under his rule.

 While he confronts X'tabay, the first of Calaca's lieutenants, he ends up transformed into a rooster and brought back to human form by another rooster with mysterious powers.
 After defeating X'tabay, she reforms, revealing that Calaca was once a great rodeo man who broke his arm just before an important competition, and sold his soul to the Devil to have it healed time enough for the competition, but just after winning, the Devil enacts his payment and drags him to hell, but with X'tabay's help he deceived the Devil by having him transformed into the same kind of rooster as Juan, having helped him against Calaca in order to restore his power.

-Juan gains power to confront and defeat the rest of Calaca's forces.
+Juan gains the power to confront and defeat the rest of Calaca's forces.
 Juan pursues Calaca to the altar where the ceremony is being held and defeats him, but does not arrive in time to save Lupita.
 In the normal ending, Juan returns to his village and lives his life in peace until reuniting with Lupita in the afterlife and the mask disappears.
 In the true ending, attained if the player clears all the hidden trials, Lupita is revived by the power of Juan's mask which breaks apart, and the two return together to the village where they get married.